royfrancis/zage/guide.md

 ---

 <div class="guide_intro">
 Zage helps you plan your NGS sequencing experiment.
 Use this tool to compare sequencing depth, coverage and cost on various sequencers based on the number of samples and pools.
-Optionally, use the power analysis tool to estimate number of samples required to detect genes.
+Optionally, use the power analysis tool (for RNA-Seq) to estimate number of samples required to detect genes.
 </div>

 <a name="usage"><h3>1.
 Usage</h3></a>